AssetAllocationApp/Executive-Comp-to-Patient-Care/README.md

 # Datasets

 All datasets are automatically downloaded except for state-to-region map (included in this repo) and the hospital compendium file, which must be downloaded manually.

-Manually Download the hospital systems compendium file.
+To downlowd the hospital systems compendium file, go to https://www.ahrq.gov/chsp/data-resources/compendium-2022.html, download the csv file under 'Hospital Linkage File', rename it to `health_system.csv` and place it in the data folder.